 As a bit of simple fun, LiveAgent includes a ‘gamification’ feature that allows your team members to gain badges and level-up based on their performance.
 Will it increase your productivity?
 Who knows — but it’s certainly a great way to make the hours go by.

-The basic ‘Ticket’ subscription plan costs $15/mo per agent and includes email ticketing, knowledge base, and contact forms.
+The basic Ticket subscription plan costs $15/mo per agent if billed monthly and includes email ticketing, knowledge base, and contact forms.
 What’s pretty awesome, LiveAgent doesn’t lock workflow automations under a more expensive plan, so you’ll be able to take full advantage of them even if you don’t upgrade.

-However, you will need to upgrade if you need a live chat ($29/mo) or call center features.
-The latter plan called ‘All-inclusive’ will set you back $39/mo per agent, and you’ll have access to the full platform’s functionality including things like advanced reports.
+However, you will need to upgrade if you need a live chat ($29/mo if billed monthly) or call center features.
+The latter plan called All-inclusive will set you back $39/mo per agent if billed monthly, and you’ll have access to the full platform’s functionality including things like advanced reports.